 Outfalls that are flowing during dry weather may indicate an active pollution issue, depending on if rain has occurred during the last 24 to 48 hours.
 Special attention should be paid to outfalls that are flowing, especially when no rain has occurred within the last 48 hours.
-When the screening of an outfall indicates an illicit discharge, the BCC Director of Facilities and Safety shall be notified within 24 hours so an investigation, as described in Section 5.0, can be performed and an IDDE Tracking Form completed.
+When the screening of an outfall indicates an illicit discharge, the BCC Director of Facilities and Safety or designee shall be notified within 24 hours so an investigation, as described in Section 5.0, can be performed and a record in the Illicit Discharge Log completed.